RENCI-NRIG/lassares/django-pfiProject-docker/README.md

      export POSTGRES_PORT=5432
      export ADMIN_PWD=abcd1234!
      ```
- 4. Update the `nginx` section of the `docker-compose.yml` file, if you want to run the operational version on your local machine.
-If you want to run the development version the docker-compose-dev.yml already has these changes.

-     ```
-     ...
-       nginx:
-         build:
-           context: .
-           dockerfile: nginx/Dockerfile
-         image: quasar
-         container_name: quasar
-         ports:
-           - 8080:80                    # change http port as needed
-           - 8443:443                   # change https port as needed
-         depends_on:
-           - django
-         volumes:
-           - .:/code
-           - ./static:/code/static
-           - ./media:/code/media
-           - /LOCAL_PATH_TO/your-ssl.crt:/etc/ssl/SSL.crt               # path to your SSL cert
-           - /LOCAL_PATH_TO/your-ssl.key:/etc/ssl/SSL.key               # path to your SSL key
-     ```
-     If you don't have a valid SSL certificate pair, you can generate a self-signed pair using the `generate-certificates.sh` script
+ 4. If you don't have a valid SSL certificate pair, you can generate a self-signed pair using the `generate-certificates.sh` script

      ```console
      $ ./generate-certificates.sh